chunyang-hs/carpark-info/README.md

 A take-home coding assignment for backend developer interview.

 ## Your Task
 1. Given the CSV dataset (hdb-carpark-information-<timestamp>.csv) that contains details of a list of carparks, design the database to store the given information in the dataset and to support the below given user stories.
+ER diagram should be provided.
 2. Write a batch job that will process and store the information into the database of your choice.
 This is a daily delta file that will be interfaced over from source.
 In the event there is an error processing the records in the file, the entire file should rollback.
 3. Write the APIs that will fulfill the below given user stories.
+Swagger documentation should be provided.
 No front-end screens are required to be developed - just the APIs.
 However, you should be prepared to articulate how the APIs are envisoned to be utilised by the front-end developer. :)

 ### User Stories
 * As a user, I want to be able to filter the list of carpark by the following criteria: